 - Mocktail apple sangria: create a non-alcoholic version using sparkling water, ginger ale and apple juice instead of wine and cider for kids and non-drinkers.

-How to make this easy sangria recipe
+How to make sangria with apple cider

 - Orange and apples: use them unpeeled and sliced.